msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 	return A
 end

-# Generate censored data, with values below 0.5 censored and set to ζ = -1.
+# Generate censored data, with values below 0.4 censored and set to ζ = -1.

-# Note that these data are simulated for illustration purposes.
+# Note that these data are simulated for illustration purposes only.
 K = 1000       # number of training samples
-c = [0.5, 0.5] # censoring thresholds
+c = [0.4, 0.4] # censoring thresholds
 m = 200        # number of independent replicates in each data set θ_train = sample(K)
 Z_train = simulatecensored(θ_train, m; c = c, ζ = -1.0)